Sam Long (footballer, born 2002): Loan spells from Lincoln City

 On 21 October 2021, Long would join Gainsborough Trinity on loan until January 2022.
 He made his debut for the club against Coalville Town on 30 October 2021 and kept a clean sheet, in a 3–0 win.
 However, his loan was cut short on 6 November 2021 and would return to play for his parent club in the FA Cup.

 On 26 January 2022, Long would join Drogheda United on loan for their upcoming 2022 season.
 He made his debut for the club, starting the whole game, in a 3–0 loss against Sligo Rovers on 11 March 2022.
 Since joining Drogheda United, Long became a first-choice goalkeeper for the side, during which, he was able to keep three clean sheets following 15 appearances for the club.
 Long would return from his loan spell on 16 June 2022.

 On 20 July 2022, Long joined Boston United on loan.
 He made his debut for the club, starting the whole game, in 2–0 loss against Gloucester City on 13 August 2022.
 Since joining Boston United, Long became a first choice goalkeeper for the club.
 However, he was recalled from his season loan on 13 January 2023.

 On 31 January 2023, Long was sent on loan again, this time to Bromley.
 He made his debut for the club, starting the whole game, in a 2–1 loss against Wrexham on 18 March 2023.
 However, he was recalled on 25 March 2023 having played just one game for Bromley.

 On 22 June 2023, Long joined Falkirk on loan for the 2023–24 season.
 However, he suffered an injury during the club's pre-season friendly tour.
 Long made his debut for Falkirk, starting the whole game, in a 2–1 win against The Spartans in the Scottish League Cup.
 In a follow-up Scottish League Cup match against Partick Thistle, he saved three penalty–shootout to win 7–6 on penalties after the game was played 120 minutes in a 2–2 draw.
 Since joining the club, Long competed with Nicky Hogarth over the first choice goalkeeper role and the rotation saw both players get chances to start games with no established first choice goalkeeper for most of the season.
 He captained Falkirk for the first time against Alloa Athletic on 26 August 2023 and helped the club win 4–1.
 By the end of the first half of the season, both keepers' contributions meant Falkirk had only conceded eleven goals so far in the league.
 On 30 March 2024, Long was the starting goalkeeper for the match against Montrose when he helped the club win 7–1 to confirm the Bairns as the Scottish League One's champion.

 Bromley

-On 3 July 2024, Long joined Bromley on a permanent deal for an undisclosed fee.
+On 3 July 2024, Long joined Bromley on a two-year deal for an undisclosed fee.
+He was released at the end of his contract.

+Salford City

+On 1 July 2026, Long joined League Two club Salford City on a two-year deal.